asimihsan/metafilter_sna/doc/paper.md

 -    Compared to a similar ER graph the favorites graph has a similar average shortest path length.
 The combination of a relatively high average clustering coefficient and similar average shortest path length suggests the favorites graph is exhibiting *small-world* behavior, i.e. that there are tightly-bound and very connected subgraphs, and the subgraphs are sparsely connected to other subgraphs.
 -    Using two methods for approximating the number of communities in the graph, either by maximizing modularity or using random walks (i.e. walktrap), we see that there are more communities present than random and that the largest community is larger than random.
 -    The diameter, i.e. the length of the longest path, is remarkably similar between the favorites graph and the ER graph.
 This confirms the conclusion with respect to the similar average shortest path length discussed above, i.e. there are small-world networks in effect.
 -    Assortativity based on degree is positive if vertices with similar degrees tend to connect with one another, and negative if vertices with dissimilar degrees connect with one another.
-In the ER graph it is almost 0, indicating no bias, whereas for the comments graph it is more strongly negative, suggesting that nodes preferentially attach to high-degree nodes, i.e. hubs.
+In the ER graph it is almost 0, indicating no bias, whereas for the favorites graph it is more strongly negative, suggesting that nodes preferentially attach to high-degree nodes, i.e. hubs.

-Table 2 summarises metrics for the comments graph, described in section 2, in comparison to an Erdős–Rényi graph with he same number of nodes and edges:
+Table 2 summarises metrics for the comments graph, described in section 2, in comparison to an Erdős–Rényi graph with the same number of nodes and a similar number of edges:

 \begin{tabular}{|l|l|l|}\hline
 Metric & Comments graph & Erdős–Rényi graph \\ \hline